dladd/pyFormex/HOWTO-dev.rst

   svn up
   make dist

 This will create the package file `pyformex-${VERSION}.tar.gz` in `dist/`.
 The version is read from the `RELEASE` file in the top directory.
 Do not change the *VERSION* or *RELEASE* settings in this file by hand: we have make commands to do this (see below).
 Make sure that the *RELEASE* contains an alpha number (it ends with *-aNUMBER*).
 This means that it is an intermediate, unfinished, unsupported release.
 Official, supported releases do not have the alpha trailer.

+Any developer can create alpha release tarballs and distribute them.
-However, *currently only the project manager is allowed to create/distribute official releases!*
+However, *currently only the project manager is allowed to create and distribute official releases!*

 After you have tested that pyFormex installation and operation from the resulting works fine, you can distribute the package to other users, e.g.